-Students are responsible for monitoring all BruinBill activity, including scheduled financial aid, fellowships, remissions, and other award disbursements, as well as all holds on the account that are preventing the disbursement of funds.
+Students are responsible for monitoring all Bruin OneBill activity, including scheduled financial aid, fellowships, remissions, and other award disbursements, as well as all holds on the account that are preventing the disbursement of funds.
 Please ensure that that all required financial documents have been completed for the Financial Aid Office and/or the Graduate Fellowship and Financial Services office.
-Students are advised to check their BruinBill at least once per month and prior to all tuition and fee payment deadlines.
+Students are advised to check their Bruin OneBill at least once per month and prior to all tuition and fee payment deadlines.

-FEE REMISSIONS AND FEE DEFERRALS - FOR TAs, GSRs, etc.
+FEE REMISSIONS AND FEE DEFERRALS - FOR TAS, GSRs, etc.

 Under certain circumstances, students appointed to academic apprentice personnel titles qualify to have their registration, education, and health insurance fees paid by the University (fee remissions).
 The following policies and procedures apply to graduate students who: (a) hold academic apprentice payroll titles of at least 25%, (b) are registered and enrolled in 12 units by the third week of classes, and (c) maintain a minimum 3.0 GPA.
 Students are eligible for fee payments only for the term(s) in which they meet these requirements.
-Fee remissions cover the cost of standard in-state tuition and fees and are paid directly to a student's BruinBill.
-Fee remissions benefits are outlined in the Statement of Understanding, which students must sign when accepting academic apprentice personnel appointments: https://grad.ucla.edu/gss/appm/feeremission.pdf.
+Fee remissions cover the cost of standard in-state tuition and fees and are paid directly to a student's Bruin OneBill.